-Hopkins, who made his debut on the June 17th episode of ‘True Blood,’ ‘Authority Always Wins,’ generously took the time to speak with us recently over the phone.
+Hopkins, who made his debut on the June 17th episode of ‘True Blood,’ ‘Authority Always Wins,’ generously took the time to speak with us recently during an exclusive interview over the phone.
 Among other things, Hopkins spoke about why he wanted to portray Alexander; what it was like working with his co-stars, including reuniting with his ‘Priest’ co-star, Stephen Moyer, and another also recently cast Vampire Authority member, Christopher Meloni; and how he prepared for the role of the impulsive vampire.

 ShockYa (SY): You play Alexander Drew, a member of the Vampire Authority, on this season of ‘True Blood.’
 Why did you want to play Alexander on the show?

 Jacob Hopkins (JH): I really like characters like Gollum from ‘The Lord of the Rings’ or Jekyll and Hyde.
 These guys really fascinate me, and that’s how Alexander is.
 He’s sort of like that too-he has that dual personality.
 He’s supposed to be really tough and shy.
 Also, he’s supposed to be creepy.
 I can really act like that.

 SY: How did you get ready for the role of Alexander before you began shooting?